ajmolstad/MCMVR/README.md

 # MCMVR
 An R package implementing the method proposed in [An explicit mean-covariance parameterization for multivariate response linear regression](https://arxiv.org/pdf/1808.10558.pdf) by Molstad, Weng, Doss, and Rothman.
+To see example usage, download the MCMVR_Example.html file and open with your preferred browser.

 # Installation
 MCMVR can be loaded directly into R through the the `devtools` package: